Halloween and COVID-19: Dos and Don’ts to Stay Safe This Year

 DON’T over-serve: We could all use a refreshing beverage these days, but resist the urge to serve up a spiked witches brew this season.
 Alcohol consumption lowers inhibitions and can make it easier for us to get lax about safe COVID-19 practices.

-DON’T get too gloomy: It might seem like the pandemic will never end, but we’ve learned a lot in the past several months.
+DON’T get too gloomy: It seems like we'll never escape COVID-19 (not to mention the flu), but we’ve learned a lot in the past few years.
 Use that knowledge to safely celebrate and share this haunted holiday with friends and family.

 Resources for a safe Halloween during the coronavirus